ben132333/client-server-template/README.md

 # client-server-template

-A minimal React app that fetches data from a nodeJS backend server through an Express API
+An instant search web app that fetches NBA Player data from a backend server:
+- The front-end is built with React, using Vite.
+- The backend is build with nodeJS and Express.

+A basic React app with a client-server interaction I might reuse.

+## Getting Started

+### Prerequisites

+- NodeJS
+- npm

+### Font-end

+### Back-end